 Between 2013 and 2017, there has been a 22 percent reduction of opioid prescriptions in the US.
 The numbers are encouraging but not nearly enough to control the continuously growing crisis.
 The number of overdose deaths continues to climb, and around 42,000 lives were lost to opioids in 2016 – more than in 2015 and indeed much less than 2017.

 As staggering as these numbers may seem, the real number of overdose deaths is much higher.
 Overdose is often confused with suicide or other health failures.
 Besides, more people are using illicit drugs like heroin and fentanyl than ever before.
 These synthetic opioids are more difficult to detect and often combined with a variety of other substances.
 Therefore, it is a challenging process to be able to determine the exact reason for deaths when many emotional and physiological factors are present.
 The office of U.S. Surgeon General and U.S. Public Health Service disclosed that possibly between 1999 and 2015, more than 70,000 overdose deaths went unreported due to the incomplete cause of death reporting on death certificates.
-Which means the opioid epidemic is so much bigger than we can ever imagine.
+This means the opioid epidemic is so much bigger than we can ever imagine.

 Fighting the Opioid Crisis